vuejs/jp.vuejs.org/src/v2/cookbook/form-validation.md

 })
 ```

-We start off with a variable representing the URL of the API that is running on OpenWhisk.
-Now look at `checkForm`.
-In this version, we always prevent the form from submitting (which, by the way, could be done in the HTML with Vue as well).
+OpenWhisk にて実行される API の URL を表す変数から始まります。 `checkForm` を見てみましょう。 In this version, we always prevent the form from submitting (which, by the way, could be done in the HTML with Vue as well).
 You can see a basic check on `this.name` being empty, and then we hit the API.
 If it's bad, we add an error as before.
 If it's good, right now we do nothing (just an alert), but you could navigate the user to a new page with the product name in the URL, or do other actions as well.
 You can run this demo below:

 <p data-height="265" data-theme-id="0" data-slug-hash="BmgzeM" data-default-tab="js,result" data-user="cfjedimaster" data-embed-version="2" data-pen-title="form validation 4" class="codepen">See the Pen <a href="https://codepen.io/cfjedimaster/pen/BmgzeM/">form validation 4</a> by Raymond Camden (<a href="https://codepen.io/cfjedimaster">@cfjedimaster</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>